-When you or your covered dependent become Medicare eligible (on your 65th birthday) and retire, you must enroll in Medicare Part B. The Retiree HBP becomes the secondary insurance once you become Medicare eligible.
+When you or your covered dependent become Medicare eligible (on your 65th birthday) and retire, it is important for you to enroll in Medicare Part B. The Retiree HBP becomes the secondary insurance once you become Medicare eligible.
 This means that if you do not enroll in Medicare Part B, you will be responsible for 80% of your physicians' bills (out of your pocket) because Retiree HBP pays only 20% (what Medicare does not pay) as the secondary insurance.